TRIDENT: Tri-Modal Molecular Representation Learning with Taxonomic Annotations and Local Correspondence: Related Works

 \subsection{Contrastive Learning for Multimodal Alignment}

 Contrastive learning has emerged as a powerful strategy for aligning representations across modalities.
 Seminal models such as CLIP~\citep{radford2021learning} demonstrated effective image-text alignment, inspiring extensions to other domains including audio (CLAP)~\citep{elizalde2023clap}, video (CLIP4Clip)~\citep{luo2022clip4clip}, and point clouds (PointCLIP)~\citep{zhang2022pointclip}.
-These models typically learn by pulling semantically similar cross-modal pairs closer while pushing dissimilar ones apart~\citep{zhong2024compositional}.
+These models typically learn by pulling semantically similar cross-modal pairs closer while pushing dissimilar ones apart.
 More recent approaches such as CLIP4VLA~\citep{ruan2023accommodating}, ImageBind~\citep{girdhar2023imagebind}, and LanguageBind~\citep{zhu2023languagebind} explore multimodal fusion, often anchoring learning around a central modality like images or text.
 GRAM~\citep{cicchetti2024gramian} advances this direction by introducing geometry-aware volume based contrastive objective, but it primarily focuses on audio-video-text pairs without structured semantic hierarchies.
-In the field of bioinformatics, modality fusion has also shown significant potential, being applied to tasks such as protein structure prediction and drug discovery~\citep{jiang2024gte,jiang2024alphaepi}.
+In bioinformatics, multimodal learning has shown promise in integrating diverse biological data sources \citep{jiang2024alphaepi,dang2025hage,miao2025gobert}, such as molecular structures, protein sequences, and biomedical text, to enhance understanding of complex biological systems and accelerate drug discovery \citep{jiang2024gte,ma2022robust,ma2024toward}.
 Unlike existing methods, our TRIDENT framework tackles the unique challenges of molecule-text alignment by incorporating hierarchical taxonomic relationships to capture functional semantics, and introducing global and local alignment modules with momentum-based mechanism.
 This enables fine-grained substructure-function correspondence and a richer multimodal embedding space tailored to molecular understanding.